RL Study Notes: The Bellman Equation

 1. State Value is the expectation of Action Value

-Expanding q π ( s , a ) q_\pi(s, a) q π ( s , a ) into the sum of the immediate reward and the next state value:
+2. Expansion of Action Value Expanding into the sum of the immediate reward and the next state value:

 Combining the above two points reconfirms the recursive structure of the Bellman Equation:

-Summary : If you know all State Values, you can derive all Action Values, and vice-versa.
+Summary: If you know all State Values, you can derive all Action Values, and vice-versa.